ashawkat/extended-trial-coupon-for-wc-subscription/readme.txt

 Yes, it will work with the default coupon types.

 == Screenshots ==
-1. Go to Wordpress dashboard>woocommerce>coupon
+1. Go to WordPress dashboard>woocommerce>coupon
 2. Before applying coupon code
 3. After applying coupon code

 == Changelog ==
+= 1.1 =
+Added: review class added for showing a prompt to provide review if you like us.

 = 1.0 =
 Initial release

 == Upgrade Notice ==
+= 1.1 =
+Just install/update the plugin & enjoy the features

 = 1.0 =
 Just install the plugin & enjoy the features